seek-oss/wingman/fe/lib/components/JobCategorySelect/README.md

 Required

-- `schemeId`: The scheme for the location dataset to query.
+- `schemeId`: The scheme for the job category dataset to query.

 Optional: